Topological and nonlinearity-induced thermalization in a PT-symmetric split-Langevin bath: Introduction

-An alternate approach for making sense of a $\mathcal{PT}$-symmetric Hamiltonian is to treat it as an effective Hamiltonian for an open system with balanced, spatially separated gain and loss~\cite{Ruschhaupt2005,Ganainy2007,Makris2008,Klaiman2008,Joglekar2013}.
-Since it describes an open system, unitary evolution under it is neither expected nor required, and the behavior of the open system under both, real or complex-conjugate, spectra is physically meaningful.
-Given recent advancements in fabrication, characterization, and control, $\mathcal{PT}$ symmetric Hamiltonians describing essentially classical systems have been experimentally realized in optoelectronics, metamaterials, synthetic photonic lattices, etc.~\cite{Ganainy2018}.
-Their experimental investigations have shown that judiciously engineering gain and loss, and the communication between them, leads to functionalities that are absent in closed systems [15].
-Thus, compensating a loss locally with an equal gain mimics a closed system, whereas compensating a loss with a spatially separated, balanced gain leads to novel properties.
+Over the past decade, it has become clear that a non-Hermitian, $\mathcal{PT}$-symmetric Hamiltonian accurately describes an open system with balanced, separated gain and loss~\cite{Ruschhaupt:2005,El-Ganainy:2007,Makris:2008,Klaiman:2008,Joglekar:2013}.
+Starting with coupled optical waveguides~\cite{Guo:2009,Ruter:2010} and fiber loops~\cite{Regensburger:2012}, non-Hermitian $\mathcal{PT}$-symmetric systems have been experimentally realized with coupled optical rings~\cite{Hodaei:2014,Peng:2014}, electrical circuits~\cite{Schindler:2011,Leon-Montiel:2018,Wang:2020}, acoustics~\cite{Zhu:2014}, synthetic dimensions~\cite{Zhang:2020,Zhang:2020a}, as well as ultracold atoms~\cite{Li:2019}, superconducting circuit~\cite{Naghiloo:2019}, single NV center in diamond~\cite{Wu:2019}, entangled photons~\cite{Klauck:2019}, and a single trapped ion~\cite{Ding:2021,Quinn:2023}.
+These classical and quantum realizations have shown that judiciously engineering loss, (effective) gain, and the communication between them, leads to functionalities that are absent in closed systems~\cite{Miri:2019,Ozdemir:2019}.
+Thus, while compensating a loss locally with gain creates a closed, Hermitian system, compensating a loss with separated, balanced gain leads to non-Hermitian dynamics with surprising consequences.